MicrosoftLearning/mslearn-azure-ml/Instructions/07-Notebooks-mlflow-tracking.md

 1. Run all cells in the notebook.
 1. Review the new job that's created every time you train a model.

+    > **Note:** When you train a model, the cell's output will contain a link to the job run.
+If the link returns an error, you can still review the job run by selecting **Jobs** on the left side panel.

 ## Delete Azure resources

 When you finish exploring Azure Machine Learning, you should delete the resources you've created to avoid unnecessary Azure costs.